 Anthony Sertich: Sure.
 First of all, I just want to be clear.
 I don't think using the pools to drive priorities is the best way to do it, but if that's what we're stuck with this year, I think that we need to make sure that we're highlighting what priorities we have.
-Again, I don't have it in front of me, but two, I think the people on the phone weren't really able to see the pools other than the people on the Zoom, so we may want to walk through this, to you.
+Again, I don't have it in front of me, but two, I think the people on the phone weren't really able to see the pools other than the people on the Zoom, so we may want to walk through this,

 Gayle Miller: Madam Chair, if it's okay with you, I could read the pools if that makes sense to you?
-But I defer side.
+But I defer to you.

 Treasurer Ma: Can you put them up again?
-Because I couldn't write them fast enough on the geographic location we said 5% to rural, which is \$105 million; 10% to preservation, which is \$210 million; 2% to other affordable at \$42 million; and 5% to the Black/Indigenous/People of Color Pool at \$105 million.
+Because I couldn't write them fast enough on the geographic location side.

+Gayle Miller: Yes, so these are the statewide pools.
+And again, we did 60% to statewide and out of that 60%, we said 5% to rural, which is \$105 million; 10% to preservation, which is \$210 million; 2% to other affordable at \$42 million; and 5% to the Black/Indigenous/People of Color Pool at \$105 million.
 On the new construction set asides, we did 25% to homeless, which is \$525 million; 33% to extremely and very low income at \$693 million; and 20% to mixed income at \$420 million.
 So, that's if we assume we're looking at a total of \$3.5 billion then \$2.1 billion of that.
 But again, it will be based on the percentages and not the amounts.
 So, this is actually assuming a lower amount than we may get from the federal government and we're grateful to the federal government for some of the provisions in the Program.
 And this doesn't include any of the General Fund commitments that you'll be seeing in the Governor's budget in January.
 For the regions, we chose to keep all of the regions the same and your staff provided three options.
 We chose the first option since the regional allocation would be the same as the current 9% program with the caveat that we are looking to make sure that basis limit assumptions continue to change and that the true costs are included when we look at basis limits.
 So, for folks on the phone, would be 21% to the coastal region; 18% to City of Los Angeles; 17% for the balance of L.A.
+County; 17% to the Bay Area region; 17% to the inland region and 10% to the northern region.
+And thank you for that clarification, Mr. Sertich.